 How to Access Format Painter

-You’ll find Format Painter right up top in the Word ribbon.
+You’ll find Format Painter right at the top of the Word ribbon.

 Using Format Painter